Education Fellowships

 About the Fellowships

-In 2006, the Olson family of Boulder, Colorado, initiated support for an education fellowship to enable college students and recent graduates to serve in a national park while exploring career options in environmental education and the nonprofit sectors.
-In 2013, the Bailey Family Trust, began providing funds for a second fellow who would assist the Field Institute program during the summer and fall.
-The Brown Family Foundation and Sessel Family have also recently joined the team, enabling the Conservancy to host additional Fellows, and enabling the Bailey Family Trust has shifted their focus to graduate students, and now support the Conservancy’s Bailey Research Fellowship.
+In 2006, the Olson family of Boulder, Colorado, initiated support for an education fellowship to enable college students and recent college graduates to serve in a national park while exploring career options in environmental education and the nonprofit sectors.
+In 2013, the Bailey Family Trust began providing funds for a second fellow who would assist the Field Institute program during the summer and fall.
+The Brown Family Foundation and Sessel Family have also recently joined the team, enabling the Conservancy to host additional Fellows.
+The Bailey Family Trust has shifted their focus to graduate students, and now supports the Conservancy’s Bailey Research Fellowship.

-Each year, with generous support from our sponsors, Rocky Mountain Conservancy now offers three education fellowships for individuals of exceptional ability who will develop and support educational and outreach in and around Rocky Mountain National Park (RMNP).
-Education fellowships are designed to encourage highly qualified post-college and graduate level students to apply their passion for outreach and teaching while developing and leading a variety of programs in partnership with Rocky Mountain National Park.
-Fellows will also have the opportunity to connect with RMNP staff in a variety of disciplines and expand their professional networks.
-All fellowships include housing, a weekly stipend, and the unforgettable experience of working in one of the United State’s premier national parks.
+Each year, thanks to this generous support from our sponsors, Rocky Mountain Conservancy offers three education fellowships.
+Our two summer fellowships are focused on in-person outdoor learning opportunities, and our winter fellowship is focused on digital media and distance learning programs.
+Education fellowships are designed to encourage highly motivated individuals to apply their passion for outreach and education while developing and leading a variety of programs in partnership with Rocky Mountain National Park (RMNP).
+Fellows will also have the opportunity to connect with park staff in a variety of disciplines and expand their professional networks.
+All fellowships include housing, a weekly stipend, and the unforgettable experience of working in one of the United States’ premier national parks.

 Our education fellowships are designed to provide an on-the-job learning experience in environmental education and the opportunity to explore career options in both the National Park Service and the nonprofit sectors.
-Fellows develop knowledge of the Conservancy and how it works with its partners, career options in nonprofit and government agencies, and the nonprofit business model.
+Fellows develop knowledge of the Conservancy and how we work with our partner agencies, career options in nonprofit and government agencies, and the nonprofit business model.
 Fellows also develop knowledge of the natural and cultural history of Rocky Mountain National Park and the surrounding region.
 Fellows leave the program with a portfolio of work that reflects their ability to plan and implement educational programs, develop outreach materials, and communicate with constituents.

-Fellows are selected through a rolling recruitment process, with emphasis on diversity recruitment.
-Fellows can expect to work approximately 40 hours each week, with a schedule that changes from week to week, depending on our programming schedule.
-This is a unique, learning opportunity for current students and recent graduates with the nonprofit Rocky Mountain Conservancy and the National Park Service.
+Fellows are selected on a rolling timeline, with emphasis on diversity recruitment.
+Fellows can expect to work approximately 40 hours each week, with a schedule that changes from week to week and varies seasonally.

-Fellowship Terms (6 months) Summer: April 1 – September 30 or May 1 – October 31
+Fellowship Terms (6 months) Summer: April – October

 Applications Deadline We accept applications year-round.
 Selection decisions are made 2-3 months prior to each start date.